CrowdStrike/logscale-community-content/Log-Sources/README.md

    Test the new package

-    1. Create a new View and specify the repository from step 3.
+    1. Create a new View and specify the repository from where you exported the package earlier. **NOTE**: You will need to test in a Repository directly if your package contains one or more parsers
     2. Select Settings | Installed | Import Package
-    3. Specify the package zip file created in step 14.
+    3. Specify the package zip file created in step 6.
     4. Verify all content has been imprted correctly and operating as expected

-8. Stage, Commit and create a Pull Request.
+7. Stage, Commit and create a Pull Request.
 Refer to [Stage, Commit and PR](#stage-commit-and-pr-via-the-git-commandline) for the required steps

 ## Create a New Log Source